-Breaking Out of the Classroom–The Rayburn Family’s Decision to Embrace Online LearningJuly 7, 2020
+Breaking Out of the Classroom: A Family’s Decision to Embrace Online LearningJuly 7, 2020

 Academic life, for many families with children in traditional school settings and learning co-ops, has become uncharted territory this year.
 Kids were displaced from the familiar comfort of their classrooms and routines, while parents were dropped into a world of working full-time and overseeing their children’s education.